sashastadler/crunge-notes/Notes/Adventure Log.md

 ### Jun 26, 2022 - Session 52

 2-Akhet 3: The crew sets off for the swamp in the morning.
 Quick fight against some vines and a walking tree.
 Return with the materials (vines and wood) for [Quinn](Characters/NPCs/Quinn%20Feldspar.md).

+### Jul 3, 2022 - Session 53

+3-Akhet 2: Eldrid gets a ring of spell storing.